 "From an insider's vantage that few can equal, Michael Patrick Leahy explains what the Tea Party movement believes, and what is next."

 Glenn Harlan Reynolds, Beauchamp Brogan Distinguished Professor of Law, University of Tennessee, a.k.a.
 Instapundit

 "You won't really understand American 2012 politics unless you know what's in this book."

 Richard Viguerie, Chairman, ConservativeHQ.com

-Conservative author and tea party grassroots activist Michael Patrick Leahy's new book, Covenant of Liberty: The Ideological Origins of the Tea Party Movement, will be released by Broadside Books on March 20, 2012.
-You can pre-order your copy at Amazon here.
+His most recent book, Covenant of Liberty: The Ideological Origins of the Tea Party Movement, was released by Broadside Books in 2012.
+You can order your copy at Amazon here.

 If you would like Michael to speak to your group in person, please click here to learn more about setting up an appearance.

 American citizens are fed up with our politicians.
 Across the country, we the people do not feel that our elected officials are supporting our best interests, or the best interests of this country.
 From this sweeping sense of discontent the Tea Party has emerged, revitalizing the spirit of activism in the conservative world.
 As today's political class-in both parties and at all levels of government-shows blatant disregard for the letter of the Constitution, members of the tea party have taken action to prevent our government from continuing to overstep its role.
 Concerns about the use and abuse of governmental power are, of course, not new.
 A similar lack of political accountability is what inspired our founding fathers to embark on this "grand experiment" establishing our country and drafting our uniquely American Constitution.